Medical Education

 4 months PGY4

 One of the highlights of our residency program is the UTMB Texas Department of Criminal Justice Hospital.
-It is the first and only free-standing hospital in the country specializing in offender care.
+It is the first and only free-standing hospital in the country specializing in care for the incarcerated.
 This rotation offers similar autonomy to a Veterans Affairs/County hospital rotation at other programs but with a larger patient population (encompassing almost the entire prison population in the state of Texas – all genders and patients range from 18-90+ years of age) and often more diverse and advanced pathology.

 MD Anderson